Webhook Code Examples

 from flask import Flask, request, abort

-# NEVER hardcode secrets in your application.
+# NEVER hardcode secrets.

 TRUST_SWIFTLY_WEBHOOK_SECRET = os.environ.get('TRUST_SWIFTLY_WEBHOOK_SECRET')